 Words that end in S are the exception.
 The apostrophe should go after the S that is already there.

-E.g. The cars’ wheels (shows that the wheels belong to the car).
+E.g. The octopus’ legs were wrapped around the seaweed (shows that the legs belong to the octopus)